Diffusion-Aided Bandwidth-Efficient Semantic Communication with Adaptive Requests: System Model

 \subsection{Adaptive Retransmission with Receiver-side Semantic Criterion}

 Deciding in advance how many latent blocks to send is difficult, because the useful evidence depends on image content and channel conditions.
 We adopt a receiver-driven semantic retransmission mechanism in which both the trigger and the stopping rule are defined in the semantic space to match the communication objective.
-Since the original image is unavailable at the receiver, we use ROUGE-L \cite{lin2004rouge} (denoted by $\Phi$) to score the reconstruction by generating a caption $\bar{y}=\mathcal{F}(\hat{x})$ and computing $r=\Phi(\bar{y},\hat{\tilde{y}})\in[0,1]$.
-Larger $r$ indicates stronger semantic alignment between the reconstruction and the received intent.
-If $r$ exceeds the threshold $\tau$, the session terminates.
-Otherwise the receiver requests a small number of withheld latent blocks uniformly at random, merges them with the received set, and updates the mask using the indicator function $\mathds{1}(\cdot)$ to define the next inpainting region.
+Since the original image is unavailable at the receiver, we use ROUGE-L \cite{lin2004rouge} (denoted by $\Phi$) to score the reconstruction by generating a caption $\bar{y}_t=\mathcal{F}(\hat{x}_t)$ and computing $r_t=\Phi(\bar{y}_t,\hat{\tilde{y}})\in[0,1]$.
+Larger $r_t$ indicates stronger semantic alignment between the reconstruction and the received intent.
+If $r_t$ meets or exceeds the threshold $\tau$, the session terminates.
+Otherwise the receiver requests a small number of withheld latent blocks uniformly at random, merges the newly decoded blocks into the currently known latent, and updates the mask using the indicator function $\mathds{1}(\cdot)$ to define the next inpainting region.

-Let $P_0$ and $Q_0$ be the initial transmitted and withheld index sets that are obtained from $M^{\mathrm{b}}$, with round index $0$ as their lower subscript and $\lvert P_0\lvert+\lvert Q_0\lvert=N$.
-At round $t$, the receiver requests a subset $\Delta_t\subseteq Q_{t}$ with $\lvert\Delta_t\lvert=\rho N$, where $\rho$ is the per-round budget ratio.
+Let $P_0$ and $Q_0$ be the initial transmitted and withheld index sets that are obtained from $M^{\mathrm{b}}$, with round index $0$ as their lower subscript and $\lvert P_0\rvert+\lvert Q_0\rvert=N$.
+At round $t$, the receiver requests a subset $\Delta_t\subseteq Q_{t}$ with $\lvert\Delta_t\rvert=\rho N$, where $\rho$ is the per-round budget ratio.
 The sets update as

-where $t\in\mathbb{N}$ and $t\leq t_\text{max}$.
+where $t\in\mathbb{N}$ and $t\leq t_{max}$.
 Only newly requested blocks are transmitted.
-In each round, the decoder reruns with the calculated strength $s$.
-Guidance is used as an optional enhancement in which the decoder selects the image corresponding to the highest $r_t$.
-Algorithm \ref{alg:hrq} summarizes the receiver-side semantic-driven adaptive retransmission in our system.

-\textit{Remarks.} We do not model packet erasures in the present system, and we assume the request link is reliable and negligible.
-These extensions are left to future work.
+After decoding, the receiver inserts the newly recovered blocks into the full latent to form $\hat{\tilde z}_t$, with sites in $Q_{t+1}$ kept masked (filled with zeros) for inpainting.
+In each round, the decoder reruns with the calculated strength $s_t$.
+To mitigate unstable guidance under noise, the receiver reconstructs two candidates per round, one with guidance scale $w$ and one with $\gamma=0$, and selects the candidate that yields the larger semantic score $r_t$.
+Algorithm~\ref{alg:harq} summarizes the receiver-side semantic-driven adaptive retransmission.
+We do not model packet erasures and assume a reliable feedback channel; incorporating link-layer losses is left to future work.